Skip to main content

 This visit arose following an invitation extended to An tUachtarán by Coiste na Gaeilge, Donegal County Council, at the end of last year, following her election.

-Among those present were the Cathaoirleach and Chief Executive of Donegal County Council, Directors and Elected Members, members of Coiste na Gaeilge, Rannóg na Gaeilge, Head of the Regional Office, Údarás na Gaeltachta Michéal Mac Giolla Easbuig, Language Planning Officers in the county, schoolchildren and representatives from Irish language community groups across the county.
+Among those present were the Cathaoirleach and Chief Executive of Donegal County Council, Senior Management and Elected Members, members of Coiste na Gaeilge, Rannóg na Gaeilge, Head of the Regional Office, Údarás na Gaeltachta Michéal Mac Giolla Easbuig, Language Planning Officers in the county, schoolchildren and representatives from Irish language community groups across the county.

 The Cathaoirleach, Cllr.
 Paul Canning welcomed An tUachtarán to the Council and to the county, "It is a pleasure to welcome you here to the Council Chamber and to Donegal.
 I want to wish you every success in your term of office, I think you will do a tremendous job.
 I really appreciate on behalf of the people of Donegal your visit here today.”